-Detailed Instructions for Completing the Standard Application
+Instructions for Completing the Application for New and Continuation Grants

-Applicants requesting DCJS grant funding for the first time or seeking to relocate an existing program must file a "Standard Application."
+Applicants requesting DCJS grant funding for the first time or seeking to relocate an existing program must file a "New" Application.
+Applicants requesting funding to continue existing projects are "Continuation".
+Please note the requirements below for your distinct project when completing the application: (New) or (Continuation).

-A Standard Application consists of a complete:
+An Application consists of a complete: